 - Uncertainty or ambivalence about the situation.

-Some people have pre-existing emotional or psychological conditions that can be exacerbated by a high-stress event, such as the COVID-19 outbreak.
+Some people have pre-existing emotional or psychological conditions that can be exacerbated by a large transition period, such as what we all are navigating during and after the COVID-19 outbreak.
 This may include:

 - A desire to use unhealthful coping behaviors that interfere with normal sleeping, eating, and self-care behaviors such as excessive late nights, over-eating, and excessive use of substances.